zhouhao3/metal3-docs/design/automatic-network-configuration.md

 Create Metal3Machine:

-* User creates `NetworkConfiguration` CR.
+* User creates `Configuration` corresponding to the `Device`.
-* User specifies the `NetworkConfiguration` CR used when creating `Metal3Machine` CR.
+* User specifies the `networkConfiguration` field when creating `Metal3Machine` CR.
-* CAPM3 selects a group of BMHs according to the original logic.
-  If the `networkConfiguration` field of Metal3Machine is not empty, call the `filter()` method, select and filter the BMH suitable for the network configuration from the currently available BMHs, and then select one BMH according to the original method.
+* CAPM3 filter the BMH by calling the filter() function.
+Then select a BMH according to the original method.
-* Before provisioning, if the machine's network configuration field is not empty, CAPM3 calls the `configureNetwork()` method to fill networkConfiguration into the appropriate `Port.spec.networkConfigurationRef`.
+* Before provisioning, if the machine's network configuration field is not empty, CAPM3 calls the `configureNetwork()` method to fill networkConfiguration into the appropriate `Port.spec.portConfigurationRef`.
 * Port controller starts to configure the network by call device.ConfigurePort().
 * BMO detects that the Port CR corresponding to all its own network cards are configured and continues to provision BMH.